 - type: pii_leakage

 mode: redactNotice the output guardrail.
-PII can also appear in agent responses — even if it was not in the original input.
-If your agent has access to customer data through tools or knowledge bases, output PII detection prevents it from surfacing sensitive information in responses.
+PII can also appear in agent responses, even if it wasn't in the original input.
+If your agent has access to customer data through tools or knowledge bases, output PII detection keeps it from surfacing sensitive information in responses.

 3. Prevent System Prompt Leakage